 Human Papillomavirus (HPV) Vaccines

-Vaccination against human papillomavirus (HPV) is recommended to prevent new HPV infections and HPV-associated diseases, including cancers, says the WHO.
+Vaccination against human papillomavirus (HPV) is recommended to prevent new infections and associated diseases, including cancers, says the WHO.

-The American Cancer Society updated its guideline for HPV vaccination on July 8, 2020.
+The American Cancer Society updated its guideline for HPV vaccination.
 The new recommendations are for healthcare providers to routinely offer the HPV vaccine series to boys and girls between ages 9 and 12.

 HPV Preventive Vaccines - Approved